 Keystone Plants

 When exotic horticultural plants are introduced to North America, they generally leave behind their insectivorous predators, while native North American insects lack the co-evolutionary history required to metabolize their toxins.
 This is the reason so many exotic ornamental plants are “insect resistant” and also the reason such exotic plants have the potential to wreak havoc as invasive species.
-The lack of insect relationships turns areas dominated by invasive species into ecological deserts.
+Freedom from insect herbivory allows exotic plants to grow vigorously and spread without control.

 For this reason, it is critically important to include as many keystone plants as possible in your home landscape.
 Oak trees, for example, can support 500+ species of caterpillars (which are juicy hamburgers to birds)!
-Fortunately, there is now more than a decade of science underpinning the identification of keystone plants, which you can find on websites like Homegrown National Park and the National Wildlife Federation.
+Fortunately, there is now more than a decade of science underpinning the identification of keystone plants, which you can find on websites like Homegrown National Park, National Wildlife Federation and Xerces Society.

 Native Plant lists and Butterfly Host Plants (mostly native)